 Another cause of wet tail, albeit a rare one, would be the excessive use of antibiotics which could lead to an upset stomach.
-However, since hamsters seldom find the need for antibiotics, wet tail is less likely to be caused by this.
+However, since hamsters seldom find the need for antibiotics, the wet tail is less likely to be caused by this.
 But it could still happen.

 Wet Tail Could Be Fatal When Left Untreated

 Wet tail is a serious illness and what makes it incredibly scary is the fact that when it is left untreated, a hamster’s health could rapidly deteriorate and die in a span of 24 to 48 hours.

 Not only that, the wet tail disease can also be quite contagious which isn’t good if you have other hamsters around.
 When you notice one of your pet hamsters exhibiting signs of a wet tail, remove it immediately from the rest and clean the cages.
 This is because fecal matter contaminating the food and water can help spread the disease to other hamsters.

 If you think your pet may have caught a wet tail, make sure to watch out for the following symptoms.
 If your hamster is exhibiting these symptoms, don’t wait for it to get better.
 Take it to the vet immediately to get treated.